24 °F / -4 °C

-Tasiilaq (former Ammassalik and Angmagssalik), is a town located in Sermersooq municipality, southeastern Greenland.
-With 2,020 inhabitants as of 2013, it is the most populous community found on the eastern coast.
-Sermilik Station, dedicated to research of nearby Mittivakkat Glacier, is situated close to the town.
+Tasiilaq is a port town on Ammassalik Island's southeastern coast, located in Sermersooq municipality (southeastern Greenland).
+By population (around 2,000), it is the most populous community on Greenland's eastern coast.
+Sermilik Station is dedicated to research of Mittivakkat Glacier and is close to the town.
+Tasiilaq is approx 106 km (66 ml) south of Arctic Circle.

 The first to reach the eastern part of Greenland were the people of Saqqaq culture.
 They arrived from the north, via what is currently popular as Independence Fjord and Peary Land, to be surpassed by Dorset culture.
 In the 15th century Thule migrations passed through the region, finding the uninhabited southeastern coast.